-Enrolling portions of fields with especially high environmental values.
-Through January 2004, more than 2.1 million acres had been enrolled, with more than 434,000 acres in Iowa.
-The most common conservation practice is buffer strips along water bodies.
-NRCS estimated that almost 1.55 million miles of buffer strips had been enrolled through December, 2003.
+• Enrolling portions of fields with especially high environmental values.
+Through January 2005, more than 2.25 million acres had been enrolled, with more than 412,000 acres in Iowa.
+The most common conservation practice is buffer strips along water bodies (these strips are usually called riparian buffers by NRCS).
+NRCS estimated that almost 1.55 million miles of buffer strips had been enrolled.
+FSA enrollment data showed that 700,000 acres of buffer strips had been enrolled through January 2005.

-• A state-initiated enhancement program (Conservation Reserve Enhancement Program, or CREP) under which states contribute funds so that higher rents can be offered to potential participants in smaller specified areas where benefits will be greater.
+- A state-initiated enhancement program (Conservation Reserve Enhancement Program, or CREP) under which states contribute funds so that higher rents can be offered to potential participants in smaller specified areas where benefits will be greater.
 For example, Maryland, the first state to implement a program, is enrolling stream buffers, restored wetlands, and highly erodible lands along streams in a portion of the Chesapeake Bay watershed.
-Currently, 25 states have one or more approved enhancement programs.
-FSA data show that almost 560,000 acres had been enrolled through January 2004, with more than 109,000 acres in Illinois.

-A program to enroll up to 1 million acres of small, isolated farmable wetlands.
+Currently, 26 states have one or more approved enhancement programs.
+FSA data show that more than 650,000 acres had been enrolled through January 2005, with more than 130,000 acres in Pennsylvania and almost 110,000 acres in Illinois. - A program to enroll up to 1 million acres of small, isolated farmable wetlands.
 USDA offers signup bonuses to attract participation.
-Almost 95,000 acres had been enrolled by May 2003, with almost half those acres in Iowa.
+Almost 128,000 acres had been enrolled through April 2005, with almost half those acres in Iowa.